dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 YOLOX is one of the most recent YOLO series models that is both lightweight and accurate.

 It claims better performance than [YOLOv4](https://github.com/Tianxiaomo/pytorch-YOLOv4), [YOLOv5](https://github.com/ultralytics/yolov5), and [EfficientDet](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch) models.
-Additionally, YOLOX is an anchor-free one-stage detector which makes it faster than its counterparts.
+Additionally, YOLOX is an anchor-free, one-stage detector which makes it faster than its counterparts.

-Before we start training, let's collect images of the license plate and annotate them.
+Before we start training, let's collect images of the license plates and annotate them.
 I collected about 40 images in total.
 30 of the images will be used as the training set and 10 as the validation set.

+{{< notice tip >}}
-These are incredibly small sample sizes for any DL model, but I found that it works reasonably well for our task at hand.
+This is an incredibly small sample size for any DL model, but I found that it works reasonably well for our task at hand.
+We likely need more images to make this model more robust.
+However, this is still a good starting point.
+{{< /notice >}}

 {{< figure_resizing src="sample_imgs.png" caption="Sample images of vehicle license plates.">}}